pietervdvn/MapComplete/Docs/MapComplete_vs_other_editors.md

 No support for splitting ways in MapComplete (as of now - hopefully it'll get added one day).

-MapComplete allows the addition of new points, whereas StreetComplete does not.

 ## MapContrib

 MapContrib is another very similar editor which served as inspiration.
 MapContrib offers - just like MapComplete - an